 Are you new to art and have no idea where to start?
 Maybe you like different styles and now when it's time to actually create something you are confused?

-Are you the sort of person that enjoys creating in a lot of different ways?
-And while that's something you really enjoy, are you struggling to to find your true style?
+Or are you the sort of person that enjoys creating in a lot of different ways?
+And while that's something you really enjoy, maybe now you struggling to to find your true style?

 I've been there and I know that finding your art style can be a challenging and sometimes frustrating process, especially when you like a wide variety of different things.

-However, it is important to remember that your art style is a reflection of who you are as an artist, and that it will continue to evolve and change over time.
+I think it's important to remember that your art style is a reflection of who you are (this sounds scary but it's not, I'll explain why below) as an artist, and that it will continue to evolve and change over time.

 One way to look at this is that you can always learn from one tool/medium/discipline and then apply those learnings to something else.
 This is how you break the rules, how you create innovation and how you find your way.

 However we can't do everything all the time, so in this blog post I've selected few ideas to help you out when finding your style.